Texas State Representative (Fmr)

 Jessie has been an advocate of compassion in her 25+ years in Austin.
 She started her career in the public sector helping local disadvantaged businesses build strategies for growth.

-Jessie then joined Cisco to build sales and technical enablement programs and currently leads M&A strategies that integrate and activate the amazing people and culture of the companies they acquire.
+Jessie then joined Cisco to build sales and technical enablement programs and led M&A strategies that integrate and activate the amazing people and culture of the companies they acquire.
+Jessie now works at Amazon Web Services as a Strategist in the US State and Local Government Department.

 Jessie’s passion for Seedling reaches beyond Board service.
 She has been a Seedling mentor since 2014 and has supported the Seedling College Scholarship program.